JJTomines/Work/README.md

-# Collection of works from Jan 2020 - Present
+# Random pieces of works from Jan 2020 - Present